rhregalado/rhregalado.github.io/_pages/about.md

 More info
 ----
 It’s great that you made it this far.
 Now, take a moment to check out all the other cool stuff in other tabs on the navigation bar.
 If you're interested to catch up on my recent activities and engagements, click <a href="https://rhregalado.github.io/activity/">here</a>.
 And if you found my content helpful and you want to support a sissy, feel free to buy me a coffee—I’d appreciate it.
-Thanks for stopping by!</div>
+Thanks for stopping by!
 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="ricryanxd" data-color="#F6F8FA" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#964B00" ></script>